petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md

 ## Properties Tab

-When creating or editing a Basic Web Content article, you can access the following options via the Properties tab in the sidebar menu:
+When creating or editing a Basic Web Content article, the following options appear in the sidebar menu's Properties tab:

 | **Property** | **Purpose** | **Additional Notes** |
 | :--- | :--- | :--- |